openedx/edx-documentation/en_us/shared/exercises_tools/external_graders.rst

 Building an External Grader
 ****************************

-Course staff, not edX, is responsible for building and deploying the external grader.
+The course team, not edX, is responsible for building and deploying the external grader.

 In addition to creating tests that are specific to the problems you use in your course, there are four areas that you must plan for when you build an external